 The Parrots kept me eagerly turning the pages way past bedtime as I really, really wanted to know what happened.
 The denouement is suitably dramatic and unexpected.
 Every character is beautifully observed but at the end of the book I was left wondering why we had been introduced to some of them, as they seemed to have no impact on the outcome of the story.
 That having been said, I did enjoy glimpsing into the lives of those so wealthy that they have to have floors strengthened just to support an extravagant dining table.
 Even if you holiday in a rented cottage in the unchic end of Brittany, The Parrots would make a fine addition to your holiday reading list.

-I was sent a PRC of The Parrots by NetGalley.
+DISCLAIMER: I was sent a review copy of The Parrots by NetGalley in return for an honest review.